Hypoallergenic, Dairy-Free, Soy and Lactose-Free Baby Formulas

 Specialist Infant Formulas

-There are various reasons for wanting to buy an infant formula that's hypoallergenic, dairy-free or lactose-free.
-The most common ones are:
+There are a number of reasons for wanting to buy an infant formula that's hypoallergenic, dairy-free or lactose-free.

 - you are vegan and want a vegan diet for your baby

 - because of religious food restrictions (Halal or Kosher)

 There are a wide selection of specialist baby formulas on the market now, including soy formula, hydrolyzed formula, lactose-free formula, stay down formula, goat's milk formula and hypoallergenic formula.

 They are all so much easier to get hold of now that was the case even a few years ago.

 **Below you'll find a lot of info about the various types of specialist formulas and which ones to use for which issues.**

 Part of being a parent is making sure that your baby gets all the nutrients they need.
 It seems easy enough.
 You breastfeed or you give them formula and they grow healthy and strong.

 But sometimes it isn’t that simple.

 When you have a baby that is obviously unhappy and in pain you try everything you can to make them feel better.
 When no amount of rocking, cuddles or long walks in the fresh air seem to work it's time to look at what baby is eating.